 When it comes to solo female travel in Europe, Italy is relatively typical.

-Bottom line: there’s less street crime in Italy than in many other European countries.
 I’ve traveled in Italy on my own at least a dozen times and while there are many tours of Italy available – great if you’re in a rush – it’s an ideal country to visit independently, taking your time.

 A bit about Italian culture and life

-Italy is about style, more about the form than the substance (not to say there isn’t substance – it’s just all dressed up in the latest fashion).
-The saying “you can’t judge a book by its cover” simply doesn’t apply in Italy because here, you can, and you most certainly will.
+The saying “you can’t judge a book by its cover” simply doesn’t apply in Italy because here, you can, and you most certainly will be judged by your cover.
 How you dress and behave are all indicators of your background, class, and education, and you’ll be treated accordingly.

 For automobile, design thinks Ferrari, Lamborghini, Maserati, and Alfa Romeo – and to this mix, you can add Bulgari (jewelry), Bialetti (industrial design – you know, the little stovetop espresso machine?), and Sottsass (furniture).